12th October 2017 at St Thomas, Brampton

 Facebook Page: Community of the Holy Name

-We are starting a Derby Christian Writers group in 2017, which will meet at the cathedral and will be affiliated to the Association of Christian Writers.
-The aim of the group will be to provide a safe space where we can meet and network with others who share an interest in writing; learn something more about the art and craft of writing from each other and from guest speakers; experiment with different forms of writing; and gain encouragement, inspiration and motivation to get moving (or keep going!)
+The aim of this group, which is affiliated to the Association of Christian Writers, is to provide a safe space where we can meet and network with others who share an interest in writing.
+The key element is to gain some encouragement, inspiration and motivation from one another to get moving (or keep going!)

 Many people, lay and ordained, now recognise that it can be helpful to have someone alongside them on their pilgrimage, someone who has the gift of listening creatively to others and who offers a safe place of acceptance and encouragement.

 Sometimes this need grows out of a fruitful experience on retreat.
 Often it can be at a time of crisis, when old patterns are disturbed or when we feel an urge to take seriously our quest for meaning in life and we want to go deeper into our journey of faith.
 Maybe we want help with our prayer life or to test a particular calling.
 Maybe we are finding it difficult to deal with events or relationships in our life.
 This can be a chance to reflect on what has been happening and to put things in perspective.

 This is called ‘Spiritual Direction’ or ‘Spiritual Companionship’, but other terms such as ‘Soul Friend’ (from the Celtic tradition) are used.
 It is available to all who wish to see more clearly where God is at work in their lives.

 Most people see their Spiritual Companion once every four to twelve weeks.
 It may be a long-term relationship or for a limited period.
 There are no rules about this.
 The meeting has a sacramental nature, for God uses it as a channel for grace.
 It calls for a sense of trust, confidentiality and for openness from both, in the knowledge that the meeting takes place in the presence of God.